 - 1. 1st market wether or ewe

-- 2. 2nd market wether or ewe
+- 2. 2^{nd} market wether or ewe

 - 3. Pair of market wethers or ewes (only one wether may be sold in the auction)

-Grand River Workers 4-H Club will sponsor an award (Plaque) for the Grand Champion Lamb Fairwater Feed & Supply will sponsor an award (Plaque) for the Reserve Grand Champion Lamb Equity Livestock Sales will sponsor an award (Plaque) for the Grand Champion Sheep Buyer Pat & Amy Krueger Family will sponsor an award (Plaque) for Champion Ram Country Clovers 4-H Club will sponsor an award (Plaque) for Champion Purebred Ewe
+Grand River Workers 4-H Club will sponsor an award (Plaque) for the Grand Champion Lamb Fairwater Feed & Supply will sponsor an award (Plague) for the Reserve Grand Champion Lamb Markesan FFA will sponsor a Showtime Banner for the Grand Champion Lamb Markesan FFA will sponsor a Showtime Banner for the Reserve Grand Champion Lamb Equity Livestock Sales will sponsor an award (Plaque) for the Grand Champion Sheep Buyer Pat & Amy Krueger Family will sponsor an award (Plaque) for Overall Champion Ewe Country Clovers 4-H Club will sponsor an award (Plaque) for Champion Purebred Ewe Dan Huitema will sponsor an award for the Rate of Gain Winner